Some links in this post may be affiliate links

 Some of the causes of yellow leaves on Calathea vittata are inconsistent watering, soggy soil, extreme temperatures, lack of nutrients or too little light.

-Drooping leaves on Calathea vittata are caused by dry air, improper watering or being root-bound.
+Drooping leaves on Calathea vittata are caused by dry air, improper watering, soggy soil, temperature stress, being root-bound among others.

-Calathea vittata is dying due to due to inconsistent watering, temperature stress, nutrients deficiency, low humidity, pests infestations and root-rot.
+Calathea vittata is dying due to due to inconsistent watering, soggy soil, temperature stress, nutrients deficiency, low humidity, pests infestations, root-rot among others.

 Take a look at these 12 Reasons Why Calathea is Dying and How to Save It.

-Commoon pests on Calathea vittata are mealybugs, aphids, scale insects and spider mites.
+Commoon pests of Calathea vittata are mealybugs, aphids, scale insects and spider mites which are common in dry conditions.

 Calathea vittata is prone to leaf spot disease due to the humid conditions in which it grows.
 The disease is characterized by brown patches surrounded by a yellow halo (brown, soft leaf spots).